CheboiDerrick/credentials-safe/README.md

 A user should be able to:
 * Create an account with their details - username and password
 * Store their existing login credentials
-* Generate a password for a new credential/account
+* Generate a password  or enter their own password for a new credential/account
+* View all the credentials stored in their safe.

 ## Specifications
 | Behaviour | Input | Output |